dapr/proposals/20240919-scheduler-failure-policy.md

 ## Design

-To begin with, we will support 3 failure policies:
+To begin with, we will support 2 failure policies:
 1. `Drop`: the job trigger will not be retried and the job will be marked as ticked.
-  This is the current behaviour and will continue to be the default behaviour for all jobs.
 2. `Constant`: the job will be retried as a constant time interval, up to a maximum number of retries (which could be infinite).
-3. `Schedule`: the job will be retried according to a [cron scheduler](https://github.com/diagridio/go-etcd-cron/blob/2a1c6747974627691165eb96a2ca0202285d71eb/proto/job.proto#L68), up to a maximum number of retries (which could be infinite).
+  This policy will be the default behaviour, with a 1 second delay and 3 maximum retries.

 ### Future Design